actions-marketplace-validations/maxwellpeterson_exif-gps-action/README.md

 Of course, if the source repository is also public, then by the time this action runs it's already a bit late.
 At the very least, it adds some level of privacy through obscurity.
 If you're really concerned about location data making it into git history, a pre-commit hook is probably a better tool for the job.
 That being said, if someone really wants to figure out where you're located, they probably don't need to comb through EXIF tags to do so, [unless you're an international fugitive](https://en.wikipedia.org/wiki/Exif#Privacy_and_security).

-This action uses the excellent [`exiftool`](https://exiftool.org/) for modifying files, and all it does is run `exiftool -r -gps:all= -overwrite_original .` in the root of the repository.
+This action uses [exiftool](https://exiftool.org/) for modifying files, and all it does is run `exiftool -r -gps:all= -overwrite_original .` in the root of the repository.
 That's it!
-Creating an action for this makes it ridiculously easy to add to any project, since `exiftool` is not provided by the default action runner environments.
+Creating an action for this makes it ridiculously easy to add to any project, since exiftool is not provided by the default action runner environments.

 ## Inputs